About Applecart Arts

 Launched in 2008, the company began by telling stories to a regular monthly audience in a pub in Whitechapel, London.
 Since then Applecart has toured to various venues, pubs, theatres and universities around the country.

-Until recently the company was based in Tower Hamlets where we made our premises, The Old School Room, available to local artists who worked alongside us as we built community links and partnerships.
+Applecart was formerly based in Tower Hamlets in The Old School Room, available to local artists who worked alongside us as we built community links and partnerships.
+Since January 2017 we have been based at the Harold Road Community Centre in Upton Park.
+Read more about the Harold Road Centre here.

 Our future remains true to our storytelling roots; searching for narratives across the arts, and championing voices that might otherwise be unheard or ignored.